qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ### Providing custom map thumbnails

-By default, when generating the themes configuration (see [ThemesConfiguration.md#generating-theme-configuration]), a default map thumbnail is generating via WMS `GetMap`, and placed below `assets/img/genmapthumbs`.
+By default, when generating the themes configuration (see [theme configuration](ThemesConfiguration.md#generating-theme-configuration)), a default map thumbnail is generating via WMS `GetMap`, and placed below `assets/img/genmapthumbs`.
 You can provide your own thumbnail images instead by placing the corresponding images below `assets/img/mapthumbs` and referencing these as `thumbnail` in you theme configuration block in [`themesConig.json`](ThemesConfiguration.md#writing-themes-configuration).

 ### Personalizing the help dialog <a name="help-dialog"></a>